Benjam11n/Birds-of-a-Feather-frontend/README.md

 ### Built With

-The frontend of this project leverages a robust stack of technologies and frameworks to deliver a modern and responsive web application.
+The frontend of this project uses a comprehensive stack of technologies and frameworks to deliver a modern and responsive web application.
 Here's a detailed overview of the key components:

 - **React**: A dynamic JavaScript library for building interactive user interfaces, providing a seamless user experience.